 Transportation Tips for Evenings with Concurrent Events

-The team at Oracle Park has been working closely with the Chase Center and City of San Francisco to help fans, neighbors, and event attendees successfully navigate the neighborhood on evenings when there are events at both venues.
+The team at Oracle Park works closely with the Chase Center and City of San Francisco to help fans, neighbors, and event attendees successfully navigate the neighborhood on evenings when there are events at both venues.
 Find tips for getting to and from the area by multiple transportation modes below.

 Above all, we recommend that people plan ahead, take public transit, and get to the area early.

-Find the latest traffic conditions on our traffic alerts page.
+Find the latest public transit and traffic conditions on our transportation alerts page.

 Top Recommendation: Take Public Transit, Bike, or Walk

-Roadways in the areas around both venues are expected to be more congested than usual.
+Roadways in the areas around both venues are more congested than usual when there are events at both venues at the same time.
 With extra Muni service and easy walking and biking routes throughout the area, public transit, biking, or walking are the best ways to avoid delays and get to the game on-time.

-Via Muni within San Francisco: Muni will run its normal Oracle Park special-event rail service, in addition to extra rail service to and from the Chase Center.
-The Chase Center will be encouraging patrons to use the special express bus service Muni is running to the Chase Center from 16th Street and Van Ness Avenue.
+Via Muni within San Francisco: Muni will run its normal Oracle Park special-event rail service on the Embarcadero/King Street, in addition to extra rail service to and from the Chase Center via the T Third and Central Subway.

-Biking and walking are always the easiest ways to get to Oracle Park.
+Biking and walking are always great ways to get to Oracle Park.